 About

-The 2025 LAMMPS Workshop and Symposium will be held August 12-14, 2025 in Albuquerque, NM, USA at the University of New Mexico (UNM) Continuing Education Building (1634 University Blvd NE).
-The workshop is for all LAMMPS users, from beginners to developers.
-It will be possible to participate in the workshop remotely, but we encourage in-person participation, particularly for invited and contributed talks.
+The 2025 LAMMPS Workshop and Symposium was held August 12-14, 2025 in Albuquerque, NM, USA at the University of New Mexico (UNM) Continuing Education Building (1634 University Blvd NE).
+The workshop was for all LAMMPS users, from beginners to developers.
+It was possible to participate in the workshop remotely, but we encouraged in-person participation, particularly for invited and contributed talks.

 We thank the DOE/NNSA ASC program for financial support in hosting the workshop.